bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 keys.
 Transactions consist of combining funds from several balances and distributing them to other balances.
 The problem is that there is no way of accurately and consistently abstracting meaning from these transactions in a general purpose way.
 Wallets end up using fuzzy logic to determine who sent money to whom and often depend upon a limited subset of the valid transactions.
-This gets even worse with block chains that define everything in terms of scripts (including Bitcoin).
+This gets even worse with blockchains that define everything in terms of scripts (including Bitcoin).

 This becomes particularly problematic when attempting to convey to the user what a particular transaction will do prior to the user signing it.
 Worse yet, it may not even be clear which combination of keys is required to sign it.
-In BitShares there are cases where the meaning of the transaction depends upon block chain state information that is not stated in the transaction itself and may not be available until the transaction is actually included in a block.
+In BitShares there are cases where the meaning of the transaction depends upon blockchain state information that is not stated in the transaction itself and may not be available until the transaction is actually included in a block.
 This "assumed information" complicates things for everyone involved.
-In order to accurately display the impact of a transaction to a user, the block chain must capture and record all of this assumed information.
+In order to accurately display the impact of a transaction to a user, the blockchain must capture and record all of this assumed information.
 This creates significant bloat with extra indices and is still unable to give the users absolute certainty about what the side effects of signing a particular transaction will be.